william-horn/event-maker/package/README.md

 ### **Pause/Resume Events**
 *[ In Development ]*

-### **Bound Events**
+### **Linked Events**
-You can bind multiple events to a target event without creating a hierarchy when one isn't necessary by using the `boundEvents` option.
+You can bind multiple events to a target event without creating a hierarchy when one isn't necessary by using the `linkedEvents` option.
 This event settings allows you to pass an array containing all event instances that should be fired when the target event is fired.

 **Example:**